WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 You can turn off Tor in the Settings.
 Be careful, as this will compromise your privacy.
 When you CoinJoin over clearnet, the coordinator would know the links between your inputs and outputs based on your IP address.
-When you broadcast a transaction ofer clearnet, the connected full node will know the link between your transaction and your IP address.
+When you broadcast a transaction over clearnet, the connected full node will know the link between your transaction and your IP address.
 :::

 :::details